microsoft/AzureTRE/docs/architecture.md

     Porter bundle actions are required to be idempotent, so if a deployment fails, the Resource Processor can retry.

     > The Resource Processor is a Docker container running on ACI and a Porter bundle is also a Docker container.
 Running Docker in Docker is not recommended or supported by ACI.
-Under the covers the Resource Processor is using the [Azure CNAB Driver](https://github.com/deislabs/cnab-azure-driver) to execute the Porter bundle.
+The Resource Processor is using the [Azure CNAB Driver](https://github.com/deislabs/cnab-azure-driver) to execute the Porter bundle.
 The Azure CNAB Driver instantiates another ACI instance to execute the Porter bundle.

 1. The Porter Docker bundle is pulled from the Azure Container Registry (ACR) and executed.
 1. The Porter bundle executes against Azure Resource Manager to provision Azure resources.
 Any kind of infrastructure of code frameworks like ARM, Terraform, or Pulumi can be used or scripted via PowerShell or Azure CLI.